IBA GROUP

 IBA GROUP is an international IT company founded in 1993.
-The company’s focus areas include enterprise applications, mainframe systems, SAP solutions, cloud technologies, and RPA/ML solutions.
+The company’s focus areas include enterprise applications, mainframe systems, SAP solutions, cloud technologies, and RPA/ML/AI solutions.

 Since 2005, the head office has been located in Prague, Czech Republic.
-The company has offices in 15 countries and development centers in nine countries.
+The company has offices in 16 countries and development centers in ten countries.

 History

-IBA GROUP was founded in 1993, in Minsk, Belarus as a joint venture between IBM and local IT organizations.
+IBA GROUP was founded in 1993 as a joint venture between IBM and local IT organizations.
 Since 1998, the company started opening international offices, such as IBA USA in Mountain View, California.
-In 1999, the IBA CZ development center was launched in Prague, Czech Republic, and the IBA Development office in Limassol, Cyprus.
+In 1999, the IBA CZ development center was launched in Prague, Czech Republic.
 In 1999, IBM withdrew as a part owner of IBA, while remaining its major business partner.
 In 2000, the IBA IT GmbH office opened in Düsseldorf, Germany.